 - All other filing statuses: $200,000

-When to pay self employment tax?
+How to report & pay self employment tax?

 You need to report your self-employment earnings via IRS Schedule C and also IRS Schedule SE to calculate how much self-employment tax you owe.
-Then, you may need to examine if you need to pay estimated tax which is to be paid quarterly ..
-I suggest you to read Estimated Tax :Who ,When & How to Pay ?.
+Then, you may need to examine if you need to pay estimated tax which is to be paid quarterly .I suggest you to read Estimated Tax :Who ,When & How to Pay ?.
 See this calculator on the estimated tax penalty calculator.